 Frontage Laboratories (Shanghai) Co., Ltd. ("Frontage Shanghai"), a wholly owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2020 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2020.
+Frontage Shanghai renewed its status in November 2023, and is entitled to preferential tax rate of 15% for a three-year period commencing from the beginning of 2023.

-Frontage Laboratories (Suzhou) Co., Ltd. ("Frontage Suzhou"), a 75% owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2018 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2018.
-Frontage Suzhou renewed its status in November 2021, and is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2018.
+Frontage Laboratories (Suzhou) Co., Ltd. ("Frontage Suzhou"), a 75% owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in November 2021 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2021.

 Acme Biopharma Co.
-(Shanghai) Ltd. ("Acme Shanghai"), a wholly owned subsidiary of the Group in the PRC, was accredited as an "Advanced Technology Enterprise" in December 2019 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2019.
-Acme Shanghai renewed its status in December 2022, and is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2022.
+(Shanghai) Ltd. ("Acme Shanghai"), a wholly owned subsidiary of the Group in the PRC, was accredited as an "Advanced Technology Enterprise" in December 2022 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2022.

 Wuhan Heyan Biomedical Technology Co., Ltd. ("Heyan Biotech"), a 70% owned subsidiary of the Group in the PRC, was accredited as a "High and New Technology Enterprise" in December 2020 and therefore is entitled to a preferential tax rate of 15% for a three-year period commencing from the beginning of 2020.
+Heyan Biotech renewed its status in October 2023, and is entitled to preferential tax rate of 15% for a three-year period commencing from the beginning of 2023.